cataclysmbnteam/Cataclysm-BN/doc/TRANSLATING.md

 After clicking on the "Translate" button, you will be taken to the web editor.
 To begin, you need to choose a resource to translate.
-Most of the in-game text is contained in the `master-cataclysm-dda` resource, so click on it to start.
+Most of the in-game text is contained in the `cataclysm-bright-nights` resource, so click on it to start.

 ![Choose a resource](img/translating-resource.png)